Computer Science

 Prerequisite: CS 3853

-Introduces methods for intelligently processing human language data in text form, as well as relevant linguistic background.
-Topics include fundamental topics in natural language processing such as vector semantics and neural language models as well as applications such as document classification, dialog systems, and machine translation.
-Students are expected to implement and evaluate a variety of natural language processing methods, as well as write reports describing their implementations and their performance.
+Learn methods for intelligently processing human language data in text form, as well as relevant linguistic background including fundamental topics in natural language processing such as vector semantics, transformers, and large language models as well as applications such as document classification, chatbots, and machine translation.
+Implement and evaluate a variety of natural language processing methods, and write reports describing their implementations and their performance.

 CS4805Embedded Systems4 ch (3C 1T)

-This course will give an overview of the characteristics and design of embedded systems.
-Topics include formal models and specification languages for capturing embedded system behaviour; techniques for specification, exploration and refinement; tools for validation, verification, and simulation; and quality and performance metrics.
+Learn the characteristics and design of embedded systems including formal models and specification languages for capturing embedded system behaviour; techniques for specification, exploration and refinement; tools for validation, verification, and simulation; and quality and performance metrics.

 Prerequisites: CS 3413 and CS 3853